MaayanLab/Workshop.io/pages/Instruction.md

 ### Upload Files

-Upload files by using `drag and drop` or `searching` for your directory.
+To upload files, you can either drag and drop or navigate your local directory.

 ![img](./assets/images/lyme/upload_1.png)<br><br>

-Once the file upload is completed, refresh the page to check the new file in your directory.
+Once the file upload is completed, refresh the page to check the new file available in your directory.

 You can search the file using its name.
 ![img](./assets/images/lyme/file_1.png)<br><br>